Detecting & Diagnosing Eye Diseases

 - Heart disease, diabetes, or high blood pressure

 As you age, the clear lens of your eye can harden and become opaque.
 This is called a cataract.
-They are often the result of the normal aging process, though they can be present at birth.
+They are often the result of the normal aging process, though they can appear congenitally in children.

 Symptoms of Cataracts